C++ and CMake

 target_link_libraries(app PRIVATE fmt::fmt)

-FetchContent_MakeAvailable (CMake 3.14+) clones, then add_subdirectorys the dep, exposing its targets to your project.
+• FetchContent_MakeAvailable (CMake 3.14+) clones, then add_subdirectorys the dep, exposes its targets.

 6.3 add_subdirectory